tessalimbeek/Eurovision-app/README.md

-# 🎤 Eurovision Fan Voting App
+# 🎤 Eurovision Fan Voting PWA

-A real-time, fan-made Eurovision web app where users can chat, vote, and take notes — all in private groups.
+A real-time, fan-made Eurovision pwa app where users can chat, vote, and take notes — all in private groups.

 Built with **Vue 3** and **Supabase** (PostgreSQL, Auth, Storage, RLS).